ncravino/H96_MAX_V58/docs/fix_hardware_features_for_tv.md

 ## Features needed

-Android TV devices usually implement a set of features.
+Android TV devices usually implement a set of features and [disable others](https://developer.android.com/training/tv/start/hardware).
 These are checked by the apps to understand what layout should they use, and restrict devices that are not the type they want.
 The ones that I found that may be missing are the following:
 ```
 <feature name="android.hardware.screen.landscape" />